 Agent: Hello, [Prospect Name].
-This is [Agent Name] at [Business Name].
+This is [Agent Name] from the Final Expense department at [Business Name].
 I’m calling to let you know that we’ve just released new rates.
 Based on the information I have here, I think we might be able to help you protect your family from the burden of rising costs.
 Do you have time to discuss our new offer right now?

 3. The Free Quote Offer Script

 In all areas of insurance, the quote is an indispensable tool for sales teams.
 When gathered online it can be a great way to generate leads and customer data that informs sales.
 However, it can also be a great thing to generate customer interest over the phone.
 Consider the following final expense insurance script sample: